hsouf/twitter-microservices/README.md

 # Twitter

-A simple implementation of Twitter microservices architecture suing Spring Boot.
+A simple implementation of Twitter microservices architecture using Spring Boot.

 ## Contributors